-City of Detroit - Wayne Co.
-Seasonal High Tunnel Educational Initiative
+Southeast Michigan Seasonal High Tunnel Educational Initiative

 Since late 2009, NRCS has been leading a Seasonal High Tunnel Initiative (SHT) as a part of its Environmental Quality Incentives Program (EQIP).
 The EQIP program provides landowners with financial and technical assistance to conduct voluntary practices that will improve soil, water, plant, animal, air, energy conservation, and related resources on agricultural land and non-industrial private forestland.
-The SHT initiative brings this same financial and technical assistance to support installation and management of seasonal high tunnels/hoophouses in agricultural production.
-The use of high tunnels has been shown to produce many important benefits that could support both economic development and access to healthy food in the Detroit - Wayne County region, including:

 - Extended growing season,